Optimal Control of a Mesoscopic Information Engine

-\textbf{Macroscopic Profitability at the Steady State.} As for the discrete binary sensor, the physical speed limit is $v_{max} = \sqrt{\kappa k_B T / \gamma^2}$ at zero measurement cost.
-To derive the state space of the $(v,c)$ plane where the variable-precision sensor can act at a positive net power, we must again balance the optimal power extractable from fluctuations against the macroscopic viscous drag $\gamma v^2$.
+\textbf{Macroscopic Profitability at the Steady State.} To derive the state space of the $(v,c)$ plane where the variable-precision sensor can act at a positive net power, we must again balance the optimal power extractable from fluctuations against the macroscopic viscous drag $\gamma v^2$.
 In the SM we derive this new envelope $c_{env}(v)$ for the steady state, in the continuous-time limit $\Delta t \rightarrow0$: